Congratulations on your pregnancy (or your intention to be

 requirements, including the fact that an airline can schedule a flight attendant to work a

-14 hours of continuous duty, with permission to extend the flight duty day without rest beyond 14 hours
+14 hours of continuous duty, with permission to extend the flight duty day without rest beyond 14

 Examples